ashishkarnad/sandbox/core/README.md

 }
 ```

-Note that `"type": "metric"` ensures that Sensu will handle every event, not just warnings and critical alerts.
+Note that `"type": "metric"` ensures that Sensu will handle every event, not just warning and critical alerts.

 Restart the Sensu client, server, and API: